perezsan/wordstar-linux-spine/README.md

 **And a Sublime Text 3 distro-specific install if not using Manjaro/arch**

-clone project, then run ./install-spine.sh.
-Move spine dir wherever you like (I recommend ~/.config/spine), and add its location to your $PATH, then run Spine.py.
+clone project, chmod 700 install-spine.sh, then run ./install-spine.sh.
+Move spine dir wherever you like (I recommend ~/.config/spine), and add its location to your $PATH and such like this in ~/.profile and ~/.bashrc

-Under **Advanced tab** you can set the spine scripts dir to whatever you like (it will update your ~/.profile and ~/.bashrc to source ~/.profile_spine **but not move the actual dir!**)
+**export SPINE_DIR="$HOME/.config/spine"
+export PATH="$PATH:$SPINE_DIR"**

+then run Spine.py (you may need to log out of your desktop enviroment, and relog for settings to fully take affect

 These set of scripts can be easily modified to work on any distro and/or desktop enviroment (or even lack thereof.)
 Perhaps the goal will be to set it up as such, as these will probably only work under **Manjaro Linux 19.02**, or even Arch varients.